In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 Thieving

-For piece of mind in big cities, bring your most valuable items inside and lock up your boat when going ashore.
+For a peace of mind in big cities, bring your most valuable items inside and lock up your boat when going ashore.

 If you are in doubt, ask a local if it is safe to leave your dinghy there, and they will tell you.
 Safe in Indonesian is ‘aman’.
 You will often hear locals tell you this before you even ask.

-On Navionics, we have noticed many comments on anchorages stating that there are thieves ashore, I would disregard this information and make your own judgements.
+On Navionics, we have noticed many comments on anchorages stating that there are thieves ashore; I would disregard this information and make your own judgments.
+We live by the idea, ‘Be a good guest, and your host will look out for you.’

 Corruption